 Cold Gas Pressure Regulator

-The cold gas pressure regulator (RDS01-03) has been developed at Moog Dublin for OHB Sweden and launched in June 2010 on the Dnepr rocket on board the PRISMA satellite.
+The cold gas pressure regulator (RDS01-03) has been developed for OHB Sweden and launched in June 2010 on the Dnepr rocket on board the PRISMA satellite.
 The mission was successfully performed and ended in August 2011 but the mission has been extended since then.

 The Moog developed product is a single stage regulator which achieves sealing through the application of regulated pressure on an annular diaphragm.
 The regulator implements soft seat technology which reduces the sealing forces required and consequently limits the performance degradation which could otherwise occur with harder seat materials/higher sealing forces.